Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 <h3>3.1.0</h3>
 1. 12 Unique Human NPC included, Thanks to Horen for his assets :) <br>
 2. Different villagers found in different biomes.<br>
-3. Villagers can be found in huts and rarely in the wild. <br>
-4. Villagers of Plains can generate shields to protect itself and nearby <br>
+3. Villagers of Plains can generate shields to protect itself and nearby <br>
-5. Villagers of mistland can generate shields as well as spray yellow smoke to heal themselves and nearby allies. <br>
+4. Villagers of mistland can generate shields as well as spray yellow smoke to heal themselves and nearby allies. <br>
-3. Villagers should stare at the player less when working and do it's tasks more consistently.<br>
+5. Villagers should stare at the player less when working and do it's tasks more consistently.<br>
-4. Villager can only do one type of work now.
-This is because works were conflicting and causing serious bugs. <br>
+6. Villager can only do one type of work now.
+This is because works were conflicting and causing serious bugs and getting hard to manage. <br>
-5. Working villagers will not fight.
-This is the side effect of making them not stare at the player and stand idle.
-Be sure to place a defense villager close by
-6. Villagers
+7. Next Major update will introduce villagers spawn area such as hut where you will find group of villagers chilling.
+This is to reduce villagers found in wild and have them in a small residence which will look nice and immersive.
+Thanks to Horem for the idea.
+Couldn't get it to work this update :) <br>
 <h3>3.0.1</h3>
 1. Added config option for resources needed to upgrade villagers.
 As well as others config settings.
 Make sure to check out the config for full info :)<br>
 2. Wanderer's (Villagers found in the wild) stats will have stats scaled based on the biome it was found at.
 (Configurable)<br>